Predictions of the Nancy Grace Roman Space Telescope Galactic Exoplanet Survey II: Free-Floating Planet Detection Rates: Conclusion

 We have used \gulls simulation software \citep{penny2019} to show that {\it Roman Galactic Exoplanet Survey} will inform our understanding of the isolated compact object mass function throughout the Galaxy, down to very low planetary-mass objects.
 In particular, it will be able detect microlensing events with timescales as short as 1.5 hr, and thus isolated lenses with masses down to at least 0.1 $M_\oplus$.
 This data set will be used to address questions about both the low mass tail of the initial mass function of stars as well as the total mass and mass function of objects ejected from planetary systems during planet formation and evolution. \romanst will be able to probe populations of free-floating planets that are essentially impossible to access from ground-based microlensing surveys.
 Finally, the limits that \romanst will place if no such objects are detected would be the most stringent to date by orders of magnitude.

 \acknowledgments We are particularly proud to honor Nancy Grace Roman, after whom this survey telescope has recently been named.
 We hope to live up to her extraordinary influence on space astronomy.

-We thank our colleagues Radek Poleski, Andrew Gould, and David Bennett for useful discussions.
+We appreciate the revisions from the referee that improved the quality of this work, as well as those from careful readings by Radek Poleski and Przemek Mr\'oz.
+We thank our colleagues Andrew Gould and David Bennett for useful discussions.
 We thank everyone on the \romanst Galactic Exoplanet Survey Science Investigation Team.
 We also appreciate Exoplanet Lunch at Ohio State University which was the source of many useful discussions.
 SAJ dedicates his contribution to this work to David John Prahl Will, who without this work and that of many others would not be possible.

 This work was performed in part under contract with the California Institute of Technology (Caltech)/Jet Propulsion Laboratory (JPL) funded by NASA through the Sagan Fellowship Program executed by the NASA Exoplanet Science Institute.
 S.A.J, M.T.P., and B.S.G. were supported by NASA grant NNG16PJ32C and the Thomas Jefferson Chair for Discovery and Space Exploration.